newcity/acf-icon-picker/README.md

 ## Changelog

+- 2.1.1 - Fixed bug where existing string values were not returned correctly with the `string` formatter.

 - 2.1.0 - Added `nc_acf_icon_picker_format_type` filter.
 For details, see the ReadMe under "Filters > Setting the Output Format"

 - 2.0.1 - Added a deprecation notice for the old `acf_icon_path_suffix` filter hook.
 This hook was already deprecated, but the change was not documented and no warning was provided.
 Please update all references from `acf_icon_path_suffix` to `nc_acf_icon_path_suffix`.